DNC votes to limit influence of superdelegates in presidential nominating process

 The reforms, passed at the body’s summer meeting in Chicago, include a measure that requires superdelegates to refrain from voting on the first presidential nomination ballot, unless a candidate has enough votes from pledged delegates.

 Superdelegates are the party’s most high-profile members and include governors, members of Congress, mayors and others, and represent 15 percent of the overall delegate count.
+Unliked pledged delegates, they are not locked to a candidate.

+OCASIO-CORTEZ CLAIMS SOLIDARITY WITH CAB DRIVERS - WHILE CAMPAIGN BUYS RIDES FROM UBER, OTHER 'ALTERNATIVES', FEC DATA SHOWS

 The reform means that for the initial vote, candidates will only be able to count on the delegates they won during state primaries and caucuses.
 If there is need for a second ballot, then superdelegates -- who are not bound to a candidate -- can step in.

-Supporters of the superdelegate system say that it offers greater diversity, but it has been a thorn in the side of backers of Sen. Bernie Sanders, I-Vt., who said the deck was stacked against him in 2016 when he ran in the primary against eventual nominee Hillary Clinton.
+Supporters of the superdelegate system say that it offers greater diversity, but opponents say it gives too much weight to the party establishment and prevents grassroots candidates.

+The superdelegrate system was a thorn in the side of backers of Sen. Bernie Sanders, I-Vt., who claimed the deck was stacked against him in 2016 when he ran in the primary against eventual nominee Hillary Clinton.
+In that race, superdelegates overwhelmingly backed Clinton.

 “Today is a historic day for our party.
 We passed major reforms that will not only put our next presidential nominee in the strongest position possible, but will help us elect Democrats up and down the ballot, across the country,” DNC Chair Tom Perez said in a statement.